 In the age of on-demand food and entertainment -- in the age of the shut-in economy -- many people don't think they "know" how to meet people in real life.

+Now, think about how connected you are to the people around you.
 Do you make eye contact with people on the train, or do you stare at your smartphone the whole ride?
 Do you volunteer in your community?
 Do you ask your neighbors if you can borrow a cup of sugar?

 Are you involved in meetups?
 Adult sports leagues?
 Do you attend classes and lectures out of interest?
 Or do you mostly just stay home?